FergalMurph/PowerStore/README.md

 **Objective:** The objective of this lab is to familiarize you with the capabilities of PowerStore, allowing you to become familiar with:

--PowerStore Management
+- PowerStore Management

--PowerStore Security
+- PowerStore Security

--PowerStore Provisioning for Block Resources
+- PowerStore Provisioning for Block Resources

--PowerStore Provisioning for File Resources
+- PowerStore Provisioning for File Resources

--PowerStore Monitoring
+- PowerStore Monitoring

 ## PowerStore Management
 ## PowerStore Monitoring